-There’s been an ongoing conversation in the nonprofit sector for more than four decades about state unemployment insurance taxes.
+There’s been an ongoing conversation in the nonprofit sector for more than four decades about state unemployment insurance.
 And some are wondering if the subject matter is just a bad version of Groundhog Day.

-“I’m amazed at the confusion,” remarked Alan Lesher, CFO, of YMCA of the Inland Northwest in Spokane, Washington.
+“I’m amazed that more organizations don’t take advantage of unemployment reimbursing,” remarked Alan Lesher, CFO, of YMCA of the Inland Northwest in Spokane, Washington.
 “You would think it’s a no brainer.
 It’s just another tax 501(c)(3)s don’t have to pay.”

-“When you first bring up the tax alternatives it’s not unusual for a CFO to think you’re trying to sell a scam,” laughed Cynthia Koral, chief marketing officer for 501(c) Services – a provider of full-service alternatives to state-run unemployment insurance programs for nonprofits.
-“This is not a pyramid scheme and I’m not Bernie Madoff.
-The IRS says they can do this.”
+“When you first bring up unemployment tax alternatives it’s not unusual for a CFO to ask if it is legal,” laughed Cynthia Koral, chief marketing officer for 501(c) Services – a provider of full-service alternatives to state-run unemployment insurance programs for nonprofits.

-The relationship between state unemployment taxes and nonprofits is unique but not rocket science.
-There is a legitimate unemployment insurance tax alternative for many nonprofits.
+The relationship between state unemployment benefits and nonprofits is unique.
+That unique relationship makes legitimate unemployment insurance tax alternatives available.

 “All employers share the burden of the national unemployment insurance benefit system,” explained Bo Garner, assurance manager with PBMares – a Mid-Atlantic accounting and business consulting firm.
-“Fortunately for 501(c)(3)s, the federal government believes that they have low turnover and should only have to reimburse the unemployment system, not pay into it.”
+“Fortunately for 501(c)(3)s, the federal government believes that they have low turnover and allows them to elect to reimburse the unemployment system, not pay into it.”